ilyassmoummad/ProtoCLR/README.md

 ## Overview
 This repository introduces [ProtoCLR](https://arxiv.org/abs/2409.08589), a Prototypical Contrastive Learning approach designed for robust representation learning.
 ProtoCLR has been validated on transfer learning tasks for bird sound classification, showing strong domain-invariance in few-shot scenarios.

-Our approach uses focal recordings for pre-training and soundscape recordings for evaluation, demonstrating robustness to domain shifts.
-The results provided in this repository are based on models trained for 100 epochs, while ongoing experiments with 300 epochs are being added to explore extended training benefits.
+In our approach, focal recordings are utilized for pre-training, while soundscape recordings serve as the evaluation dataset, highlighting ProtoCLR's robustness to domain shifts.
+The initial results in the preprint are based on models trained for 100 epochs, with an update expected in the coming days/weeks to include results from extended training at 300 epochs.

 ## Preprint
 Read the full paper: [Domain-Invariant Representation Learning of Bird Sounds](https://arxiv.org/abs/2409.08589)